zeasea2519/Snake-Game/README.md

 I did this project over a weekend as I am trying to get back into coding after a break.
 While this code is not original and is largely based on a YouTube tutorial, I have changed things about the code such as the size of the window and the colour scheme to make it slightly more personalised.

 Based on a YouTube tutorial by Clear Code.
+You may need to install the Pygame module for this code to run.